Stranraer railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

-Services 2025
+Services

 7 days a week, there are five trains per day to Ayr (two of which extend beyond Ayr to Kilmarnock and one of those continues to Glasgow).
 On Mondays to Saturdays the frequency is very uneven with gaps of between two and four hours at certain times of the day.
 On a Sunday all trains run to Ayr only and depart every two hours.